tawsifrm/handwriting-recognition-api/README.md

   - `400 Bad Request`: The request was invalid.
   - `401 Unauthorized`: Authentication failed.

+### Rate Limiting

+The API implements rate limiting using a token bucket algorithm to ensure fair usage and prevent abuse.
+Each API key is allocated a certain number of tokens, which are replenished at a fixed rate.
+When a request is made, a token is consumed.
+If no tokens are available, the request is rate limited and an error response is returned.

+#### Rate Limit Exceeded Response

+- **Response:**
+  - `429 Too Many Requests`: The rate limit has been exceeded.
+The response will include a message indicating that the rate limit has been exceeded.

 ## Usage Examples

 ### Uploading an Image